Club Brugge KV: New stadium

 Since 2007, Club Brugge has been working on developing a new stadium.
 Since then, there have been a number of proposed locations, but the project never really took off due to problems with ground availability and endangered animal species on the proposed grounds.

 However, when a new city council and mayor were sworn into office in the city of Bruges, the project went through a rebirth.
 Instead of moving out of the current Jan Breydelstadium, the site on which this stadium is built will be completely reconstructed into a park with a brand new stadium next to where the current stadium is situated.
 Although this project has been criticised by some, it's the furthest the club has come with a project.
-In October of 2021 the club received their building permit.
+In October 2021 the club received their building permit.
 The club, the city and the Flemish government aim to have a functioning stadium by mid-2023, which will hold up to 40,116 spectators.

 Supporters

 Some of the fans are part of 62 supporter clubs in Belgium, which have more than 10,000 members.
 The "Supportersfederatie Club Brugge KV", founded in 1967, is recognized as the official supporters club of Club Brugge.
 The federation is made up of 60 recognized supporters' clubs and has an elected board to steer the operation in the right direction.
+Club Brugge is the most popular club in the Flanders region of Belgium.

 In tribute to the fans, often dubbed the twelfth man in football, Club Brugge no longer assigns the number 12 to players.
 Club Brugge also has a TV show, CLUBtv, on the Telenet network since 21 July 2006.
 This twice weekly show features exclusive interviews with players, coaches and managers.